 Defender's Day 2017 and 2018

-Defender’s Day is a very new and very controversial Ukrainian holiday established by decree of Ukrainian president Petro Poroshenko and soon afterwards ratified by parliament.
+Defender’s Day is a new and controversial Ukrainian holiday every 14 October.
+It was established by decree of Ukrainian president Petro Poroshenko and soon afterwards ratified by parliament.
+In 2017, Defenders Day falls on a Saturday.

 |2017||14 Oct||Sat||Defender's Day|